 - Engages in repetitive behaviors such as rocking back and forth, pulling their hair, grinding their teeth or sucking on their hands

 - Nursing home staff’s refusal to allow you to see your elderly loved one alone

 These are just some possible symptoms or signs of abuse or neglect.
 Any behavior that is atypical of your elderly loved one’s normal disposition or character should be investigated to determine if it indicates possible abuse or neglect.

 While physical elder abuse is oftentimes easier to identify, simply because there are physical signs, emotional and psychological elder abuse can be just as devastating.
 Some of the type of emotional abuse an elderly loved one could endure would include: being yelled at or berated; having someone demean, shame, mock; or insult them; ignoring or trivializing their requests; threatening sexual or physical abuse; isolating the person from either their family or friends; moving their possessions so they are unable to reach them, or removing their means of mobility such as a walker or wheelchair.

 If you believe your elderly loved one has suffered abuse either in a nursing home or from friends or family, you should contact either the police or Adult Protective Services.
 It is important to always ensure that your elderly loved one is safe and protected, and free from any type of abuse or neglect.

 Contact Rocky Mountain Assisted Living

 We take pride in caring for your elderly loved one.
 If you have had a negative experience with another nursing home or believe that your elderly loved one has been abused or neglected, we would love the opportunity to discuss how they would be safe in our care.
 Please contact us at Rocky Mountain Assisted Living at 303-835-9265 or visit us online today.
+You can also schedule a visit to any of our locations, such as our assisted living facility in Lakewood.
 We are here to help you and your elderly loved one.